Decentralized EM Algorithm for Gaussian Mixtures under Data Heterogeneity and Partial Labeling: Abstract

 \section{Abstract}

-We systematically study various network Expectation-Maximization (EM) algorithms for the Gaussian mixture model within the framework of decentralized federated learning.
-Our theoretical investigation reveals that directly extending the classical decentralized supervised learning method to the EM algorithm \citep{dempster1977maximum} exhibits poor estimation accuracy with heterogeneous data across clients and struggles to converge numerically when Gaussian components are poorly-separated.
-To address these issues, we propose two novel solutions.
-First, to handle heterogeneous data, we introduce a momentum network EM (MNEM) algorithm, which uses a momentum parameter to combine information from both the current and historical estimators.
-Second, to tackle the challenge of poorly-separated Gaussian components, we develop a semi-supervised MNEM (semi-MNEM) algorithm, which leverages partially labeled data.
-Rigorous theoretical analysis demonstrates that MNEM can achieve statistical efficiency comparable to that of the whole sample estimator when the mixture components satisfy certain separation conditions, even in heterogeneous scenarios.
-Moreover, the semi-MNEM estimator enhances the convergence speed of the MNEM algorithm, effectively addressing the numerical convergence challenges in poorly-separated scenarios.
-Extensive simulation and real data analyses are conducted to justify our theoretical findings.
+We systematically study several network-based Expectation–Maximization (EM) algorithms for the Gaussian mixture model within decentralized federated learning (DFL).
+Our theoretical investigation reveals that directly extending the classic EM algorithm to DFL leads to a seriously biased estimator if the data are heterogeneously distributed across different sites.
+To address this issue, we introduce a momentum network EM (MNEM) algorithm, which integrates information from both current and historical estimators from previous DFL iterations.
+We further develop a semi-supervised MNEM (semi-MNEM) algorithm, which utilizes valuable information provided by partially labeled data.
+Rigorous theoretical analysis demonstrates that the MNEM estimator can achieve the same asymptotic efficiency as the whole sample estimator under appropriate regularity conditions, even if the data are heterogeneously distributed.
+Moreover, the semi-MNEM estimator significantly improves the convergence speed of the MNEM algorithm, even if different mixture components are poorly separated.
+Extensive simulations are conducted, and a widely used chest X-ray dataset is analyzed to demonstrate the finite-sample performance of the proposed methods.